DigitalPebble/digitalpebble.github.io/index.md

 ---
 title: DigitalPebble
-meta-description: DigitalPebble Ltd is a consultancy specialised in web crawling, natural language processing, search and machine learning.
-Our expertise is based on open source solutions, such as Apache Nutch, StormCrawler, OpenSearch, ElasticSearch or SOLR.
+meta-description: DigitalPebble Ltd is a consultancy specialised in green software, greenops and finops.
-meta-keywords: DigitalPebble
+meta-keywords: DigitalPebble, greenops, green ops, green software, finops
 banner-image: "/images/banner.png"
-banner-heading: Unique challenges need bespoke solutions
+banner-heading: Unique challenges need a unique expertise
-about-us-heading: Our unique expertise covers all aspects of a document’s life cycle, from web-wide crawling and collection, content analysis, filtering and categorization to indexing.
+about-us-heading:   We speak the language of both your sustainability and technical teams, bridging the gap to help drive the cultural change your organisation needs to achieve its financial and sustainability goals.
 about-us-description: |-
- *DigitalPebble* can help your organisation by advising on *best practice* and identifying suitable resources, designing scalable solutions as well as implementing them.
-We can help you deploy and monitor your project on your premises or on the [cloud](https://aws.amazon.com/){:target='_blank'}.
+  *DigitalPebble* helps organisations measure, manage, and reduce both the financial and environmental impact of their cloud and on-premise digital activities.
+  This includes recommending third-party tools—commercial or open-source—as well as advising on best practices, methodologies, and organisational patterns.
+  With proven expertise in software development and architecture, we offer technical recommendations that deliver immediate results, lowering both costs and carbon footprints.
 feature-1-image: "/images/open-source-leader.svg"
 feature-1-heading: Open source leader
 feature-2-image: "/images/range-of-expertise.svg"